 Contextual advertising addresses the privacy concerns of consumers that don’t want their data tracked while at the same time giving them the relevant content they want.

-Contextual ads analyze the content being consumed, and therefore, doesn’t need a third-party cookie.
+Contextual ads analyze the content being consumed therefore, it doesn’t need a third-party cookie.
 The personalization is based on the contextual data from a webpage so consumers don’t usually need to opt-in to share their data.

 Benefits for Advertisers